 Keeping customers makes good business sense but it's not always easy.
-Andrew Miller of the Royal Mail shares his ideas on how you can keep your customers coming back to your business
+Here are our tips on how you can keep your customers coming back to your business

 You've spent lots of time casting your lines, making your catch and reeling them in.
 But now you've got those customers, how do you keep them?